codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 contain some entries to the ten latest posts.
 Each entry will contain an excerpt made from a post's content.
 You decide to fully load the content of articles to the entry component then write some JavaScript code to trim those contents to 300 characters of each excerpt.
-So, here are steps needed to do in JavaScript:
+So, here are steps needed to do in order to create an excerpt:

 - Extract content of from HTML document.
 - Trim it down to 300 characters long.
 - Append three dots at the end of the trimmed content.
 - Put the excerpt back to HTML document.
-- Repeat those steps above for each of other entries.

-Since the string manipulation takes multiple steps to reach the final result, there's a need to `temporarily store the content somewhere` to manipulate it step by step until it reach the final form and put the result back to HTML document.
+Since the string manipulation takes multiple steps to reach the final result, there's a need to `temporarily store the content somewhere` to manipulate it step by step until it reach the final form.
 We need a Variable!

 `JS code:`
 <script src="https://gist.github.com/codenart/0d154adf692c8117c4bf933ac76176b5.js">